cjnankervis/Re-Climate/Meteorological_Definitions.md

 Σ(tmean)<sub>t+1</sub> + Σ(tmean)<sub>t+2</sub> + Σ(tmean)<sub>t+3</sub> + Σ(tmean)<sub>t+4</sub> + Σ(tmean)<sub>t+5</sub> + Σ(tmean)<sub>t+6</sub> + Σ(tmean)<sub>t+6</sub> + Σ(tmean)<sub>t+7</sub>,

 The daily timeline runs from t = 0 days (for the first calendar month of the seasonal climate forecast) to t ≈ 92 at the end of the calendar month 3.
 Rather than the traditional definition, a baseline temperature of zero degrees Celsius (0°C) is used in these graphical charts, and any period of sub-zero temperatures are accumulated and are subtracted from the rolling 7-day accumulated thermal units.
 Lower/ upper confidence intervals in the seasonal climate forecasts are supplied as 10th/90th and 25th/75th shading bands, while a real-time climatology reference is also provided. **Compared against WeatherLogistics' model climatology.

+## Acknowledgements

+*Contains modified Copernicus Climate Change Service information 2022.
+Neither the European Commission nor ECMWF is responsible for any use that may be made of the Copernicus information or data it contains.